image

 Life moved slowly in the area as the connection to the outside world was by pack train.
 The railroad did not arrive until 1914.
 Electrical power was not available until 1951 and the highway was not open until 1967.

-The Pemberton Pioneer Women started collecting examples of life in the area and made the first moves to found a museum which would house the collections and tell the story of the early days.
+The Pemberton Pioneer Women, a committee of the Women's Institute, started collecting examples of life in the area and made the first moves to found a museum which would house the collections and tell the story of the early days.

 A piece of land was made available in the Village of Pemberton and the first museum opened in 1982.
-As the museum grew and more artifacts were contributed, a larger site was obtained from BC Rail.
+As the museum grew and more artifacts were contributed, a larger site was obtained from Village of Pemberton (BC Rail lands).
 This is the current location.

 The official move to the new site started in 1992 and buildings to house the growing displays continue on an ongoing basis.
 The museum is run by volunteers and a curator and is open from June to September.